 Rush jobs are accommodated whenever possible.
 Emergencies are unavoidable, and the staff will do all that is possible to help in those instances.
 However, delaying scheduled jobs to work on an emergency can disrupt the smooth flow of planned production, leading to errors and possible compromise in quality.
 To avoid that, you might want to check your supply of brochures, NCR forms and other printed pieces on a regular basis.
 Some offices schedule times relating to anticipated work flow and add a note to "check printing inventory" on their calendars.

 You'll want to know which jobs can be quick-copied, and which are more cost-effective for offset printing.
 The guidelines are:

 - Automated collating, stapling, and hole punch

-- In-line booklet-making and tape binding
+- In-line booklet-making

 - More cost effective for larger quantities because of multiple pages per press sheet

 - Multiple-part (NCR) forms, although new technology makes possible quick copying for some NCR

 - Panel cards

 It is best to provide an original, high-quality photo for most printing work.
 Avoid writing on the back of the photo because marks may show through when the photo is reproduced.
 It is important to avoid attaching anything to the photo with a paper clip or staple that may scratch the surface.
 If necessary, use a paper clip with a layer of folded paper between the metal and the photo.

 - Digital photos: Must be taken at a high resolution to reproduce well.
 The standard for printing is 300 dpi (dots per inch).
 Photographs and art from the web are generally created at too low a resolution to reproduce well.